Lower Extremity Orthopedic Integration: Spring 2021

 4 live lectures focusing on general orthopedic concepts in tissue healing and joint movement, with a specific focus on the foot and ankle, knee and hip

-4 live movement labs exploring posture and gait assessment and instruction with specifics about progressing and containing movement following injury
+4 live movement labs exploring lower extremity posture and gait assessment and instruction with specifics about progressing and containing movement following injury

 * Please note, we will not be covering manual therapy techniques in this class, outside of lymphatic massage techniques.